jayelkaake/ajax-request-tracker/README.md

 # ajax-request-tracker
 Override AJAX Get and Post operations in jQuery or Angular and track how many are active.
+If you do all your AJAX in the `document.ready` state, then you can setup a timer in your `window.load` state to run code when they are complete.

 ##jquery.ajax.tracker.js